filonli/godot_voxel_engine/README.md

 FEATURES:
-Blocks placement
+Blocks placement,
-Ability to place diferent textures
+Ability to place diferent textures,
-Random Generation
+Random Generation,
-Chanks
+Chunks,
-A*like pathfinding
+A*like pathfinding.

 HOW TO TRY:
-Open project in godot.
+1. Open project in godot.
-Run World.scn in editor.
+2. Run World.scn in editor.